marlonmunoz/my-project-2/README.md

 # INTRODUCTION
 This app focuses on giving new parents a selection of toys for Child Developement.
+Each toy selection has a description about what the toy key features offers according to the childs age.

 ## Setup: